ipfs/team-mgmt/Project Management Process.md

 ## Workflow

 ### Pipelines
-The IPFS Project Management Process uses Pipelines to process goals a release.
-Pipelines are a simple way to describe and move Goals between the different stages in their lifecycle.
+The IPFS Project Management Process uses Pipelines to process goals towards a release.
+Pipelines are a simple way to describe the workflow of a project and move Goals between the different stages in their lifecycle.

 #### Stages
 Pipelines are sequential stages through which a Goal goes during its lifetime.
 The different stages are broken down per the workflow of each project.
-On high level the stages can be described as: `Not Done -──> In Progress ──> Done`.
+On high level the stages can be described as: `Not Done ──> In Progress ──> Done`.
 Different projects might have different stages in their development pipeline and it is up to the project lead to identify and define the stages her project uses.

 ***Proposal: Unify "Future Work", "Backlog" and "Done" stages for all projects, let project leads define stages of the "Development" phase.***